Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-ai/about-mcp.md

 - `get_model_details`: Gets details for a specific model
 - `get_model_parents`: Gets the parent nodes of a specific model
 - `get_model_children`: Gets the children models of a specific model
+- `get_model_health`: Get health signals for a specific model

+### Admin API

+To learn more about the dbt Cloud Admin API, click [here](/docs/dbt-cloud-apis/admin-cloud-api)

+- `list_jobs`: List all jobs in a dbt Cloud account with optional filtering by environment
+- `get_job_details`: Get detailed information for a specific job including configuration and settings
+- `trigger_job_run`: Trigger a job run with optional parameter overrides like Git branch, schema, or execution parameters
+- `list_jobs_runs`: List runs in an account with optional filtering by job, status, or other criteria
+- `get_job_run_details`: Get comprehensive run information including execution details, steps, artifacts, and debug logs
+- `cancel_job_run`: Cancel a running job to stop execution
+- `retry_job_run`: Retry a failed job run to attempt execution again
+- `list_job_run_artifacts`: List all available artifacts for a job run (manifest.json, catalog.json, logs, etc.)
+- `get_job_run_artifact`: Download specific artifact files from job runs for analysis or integration

 ### SQL
 ⚠️ The SQL tools access the dbt platform endpoints.
 While MCP usage of the tools doesn't consume dbt Copilot credits, access to the tools is impacted by dbt Copilot credit overages from direct usage of Copilot in dbt.